hydrofcst/luit/calibration.md

     * The main package of scripts is here: `/gpfs/fs1/work/manab/fcast/basins/route/dataprep/package.2015.12.16`
     * *NOT WORKING ON CHEYENNE DUE TO GDAL COMPATIBILITY ISSUES*
     * On hydro-c1: `/d3/msaharia/SHARP/package.2015.12.16/qsub_poly2poly_mnb_basins.sh`
+    * Transfer HUC-12 gpkp to `/d3/msaharia/SHARP/package.2015.12.16/basins`
+    * A mapping file `poly.nc` will be formed in `/d3/msaharia/SHARP/package.2015.12.16/basins/*/HUC_12`
     * Creates mapping file in NHDPlus folder which I transfer back to Cheyenne
+    * Make `intersector` in mapping file from string to int64
 *

 # Basins